mthatcherclark/pacertracker/README.md

 ALERTS_FROM_EMAIL = 'alerts@mydomain.com'
 ```

-Some PACER Tracker forms use a large number of fields in its forms.
+Some PACER Tracker forms use a large number of fields.
 An error will be generated
 unless the max number of fields check is disabled.

 ```django